WHERE IS MATH USED?

 NASA employs astronauts, engineers, physicists, mathematicians and more.
 They maintain lots of different types of equipment, and they work on calculating trajectories of satellites, interpreting telescope data, exploring new aspects of planets and space, etc..
 Check out some featured biographies of women at NASA at women.nasa.gov/careers.

 Engineers need a strong math background to do their work designing roads, bridges, cars, planes, computers, buildings, electronics, security systems, lighting systems and more.
 Engineers can work on many aspects of designing systems, such as software, mechanical or electrical design.
-Check out this list of engineering specialties and the video below on engineering careers.
+Check out this list of engineering specialties and that list of engineering specialties and the video below on engineering careers.

 Computer scientists use math and logic everyday in order to do their work in web programming, web security, designing computer algorithms, computer management, network architecture, databases, game development, animation, and more.
 Check out this guide to computer science careers and this guide to cyber security careers.